The Project

 The mission

-It recognises tascas as living spaces of culture and sociability, fostering closer ties between producers, chefs, local communities and visitors around the ingredients, products and recipes of the North, Centre and Alentejo regions.
+It recognises “tascas” as living spaces of culture and sociability, fostering closer ties between producers, chefs, local communities and visitors around the ingredients, products and recipes of the Porto&North, Center of Portugal and Alentejo regions.

 International promotion